-Note: If you made your 'xpos' and 'ypos' variables 'For this sprite only', then you would not see them in the Shocked cat sprite coding area.
+Note: If you made your 'xpos' and 'ypos' variables 'For this sprite only', then you would not see them in the Ghost sprite coding area.

-To do: Try out your program now and see where Shocked cat appears.
+To do: Try out your program now and see where Ghost appears.

 You might see the two variables 'xpos' and 'ypos' appear at the top of the stage area, like that shown in Figure 84.
-You don't want this, so you can simply right-click on them and choose hide and they will disappear.
+You don't want this, so you can simply untick the corresponding variables in the code area to hide them and they will disappear.

-Figure 84: Right-click and select 'hide' to remove this function go to x: xpos y: ypos repeat 2
+Figure 84: Right-click and select 'hide' to remove this function

 The other variable you created, 'counter', is going to be used to count up how many times the track edge is touched.
-In this case you do want the variable to appear at the top of the stage area.
+In this case you want the variable to appear at the top of the stage area.

 The best place to put the code for this is when 'Zapped' is broadcast, as it is broadcast each time the edge is touched.
-So still in the Shocked cat coding area, go to Data blocks and choose the change counter by 1 block.
+So still in the Ghost coding area, go to Variables blocks and choose the change counter by 1 block.
 Place this block after (or just before) the broadcast 'zapped_over' command at the end of the code.
 Your code should now look like Figure 85.